nginx-proxy/acme-companion/README.md

 * `NGINX_PROXY_CONTAINER`- If for some reason you can't use the docker --volumes-from option, you can specify the name or id of the nginx-proxy container with this variable.

-* `ACME_TOS_HASH` - Let´s you pass an alternative TOS hash to simp_le, to support other CA´s ACME implemtation.
+* `ACME_TOS_HASH` - Let´s you pass an alternative TOS hash to simp_le, to support other CA´s ACME implentation.

 #### Examples: